Who should pay Council Tax

 The person who has to pay is called the “liable person”.
-The liable person is normally the person or persons who reside in the dwelling as their sole or main home and who fit the description nearest the top of the following list:
+The liable person is normally the person or persons who reside in the property as their sole or main home and who fit one of the below criteria:

-- Residents who have a freehold interest in the property i.e. owner occupiers
+- residents who have a freehold interest in the property for example owner occupiers

-- Residents who have a leasehold interest in the property i.e. lease holders
+- residents who have a leasehold interest in the property for example lease holders

-- Residents who are statutory or secure tenants i.e. rent payers
+- residents who are statutory or secure tenants for example rent payers

-- Residents who have a contractual licence to occupy the property e.g. occupants of tied cottages
+- residents who have a contractual licence to occupy the property for example occupants of tied cottages

-The term ‘resident’ in this context refers to anyone over the age of 18 years who lives in the dwelling as their main or only home.
-You cannot have more than one main home for council tax purposes.
+The term ‘resident’ in this context refers to anyone over the age of 18 years who lives in the property as their main or only home.
+You cannot have more than one main home for Council Tax purposes.
 When determining whether a property is a person’s main residence, factors such as the amount of time spent there and whether it is their family home are considered.
 People living with a partner are jointly and severally liable, even if only one of them meets the liability rules.

 There are some cases where the owner, not the resident, is liable for the bill.
 This would apply for: